 Looking to the future, if limits on height and density were relaxed less land would be needed to satisfy accommodation and commercial demand.
 This would take pressure off prices, meaning that we could allow more land for public space and our families could afford to buy a home.
 The greatest effect would be felt by those on low to middle income, whether they were buying or renting their homes.
 Thomas Piketty showed in “Capital in the Twenty-First Century” that house prices contribute to rising inequality.

 The greatest effect of relaxing laws would be on boosting the whole economy.
 As worker productivity increases, the whole community benefits.
 This extends even to those not living in the effected near-city areas.
 At present many workers take jobs in lower-paying areas just because they can’t afford to live where the good work is located.
 Stamp Duty on house sales acts as a further disincentive to move to more productive locations.
 Labour allocates itself to low-productivity markets and the whole economy suffers.

 Defining the problem is easy.
 Getting individual Councils to change planning schemes is the difficult bit.
 The results would benefit everybody.
 Rich land owners with a narrow self-interest are likely to be the chief opponents.
 Since the State Government would benefit by larger tax revenues from a growing economy they could move to compensate the affected nearby landowners on a reducing scale over a few years.

 This is a big picture view for a better future.
 We can extend this theme to better transport, a cleaner environment and a stronger community.
 What are your thoughts?

-Please contribute your thoughts by clicking on Comments, below.
+Please contribute by clicking on Comments, below.
 Just log in as Name or Anonymous, or email me.